JahnaviN31/PART-4-Main-Project-Phase-2/README.md

 ## PART-4-Main-Project-Phase-2

-This repository contains the the Backend part with Sprintboot and MongoDB.
+This repository contains the the Backend part of the TODO application with Springboot and MongoDB.